zukunft/zukunft.com/docs/llm/pending.md

 create a script loops over the resources that lists all queries '*.sql' that does not have a limit and that does not have a unique db id in the where condition.

-## cleanup

-change the script that generates docs/code_functions_all.md and limit the length of each line

 add the check of the open_api specification to /test/test.php